rikard-sics/contiki-ng/os/net/security/edhoc/README.md

 ```c
 #define EDHOC_CID 0x20
 ```
-- Define which library to use for ECDH operations.The SW library of `micro-ECC` with the macro `UECC_ECC` or the HW driver accelerator for cc2538 modules with the macro `CC2538_ECC .
+- Define which library to use for ECDH operations.
+The SW library of `micro-ECC` with the macro `UECC_ECC` or the HW driver accelerator for cc2538 modules with the macro `CC2538_ECC .
 ```c
 #define EDHOC_CONF_ECC CC2538_ECC
 ```
-- Define which library to use for SHA operations.The SW library of Pinol with the macro `DECC_SH2` or the HW driver accelerator for cc2538 modules with the macro ` CC2538_SH2 `.
+- Define which library to use for SHA operations.
+The SW library of Pinol with the macro `DECC_SH2` or the HW driver accelerator for cc2538 modules with the macro ` CC2538_SH2 `.
 ```c
 #define EDHOC_CONF_SH256 CC2538_SH2
 ```